0

 The M6 loads its wheels through twin-turbo V8 acceleration, braking, high-speed cornering, and wide rear tires.
 Torque load helps evaluate stress through the hub pad, bolt seats, spokes, and barrel.

-LFI can machine the center cap pocket to accept OEM BMW center caps when requested during order drafting.
+LFI can machine the centre cap pocket to accept OEM BMW centre caps when requested during order drafting.

 Can LFI build M6 wheels for track use?

 Yes.
-LFI can evaluate track-use M6 specifications around brake clearance, tire load index, wheel width, offset, target weight, and the selected load / torque validation direction.
+LFI can evaluate track-use M6 specifications around brake clearance, tyre load index, wheel width, offset, target weight, and the selected load / torque validation direction.

-What tire sizes work on 20-inch M6 wheels?
+What tyre sizes work on 20-inch M6 wheels?

 What information does LFI need before building M6 wheels?

-LFI should confirm exact body style, brake package, tire target, wheel diameter, ride height, desired stance, center cap preference, load target, and whether the customer wants 20-inch GT comfort or 21-inch maximum concavity.
+LFI should confirm exact body style, brake package, tyre target, wheel diameter, ride height, desired stance, centre cap preference, load target, and whether the customer wants 20-inch GT comfort or 21-inch maximum concavity.

 Start a Custom Build

-Every LFI BMW M6 wheel is built to order based on exact body style, wheel size, offset, brake clearance, tire size, finish, load target, and intended use.
+Every LFI BMW M6 wheel is built to order based on exact body style, wheel size, offset, brake clearance, tyre size, finish, load target, and intended use.

 LFI Updates